rizelliot/odin-recipes/README.md

-# My first project in the Odin journey, made purely with HTML
+# My first project in the Odin journey, made purely with HTML and CSS